6% Female Performance Research Laboratories

 • Rachel Dowd, MSc - doctoral student at University of Northern Colorado 2025, thesis: The Influence of Menstrual Cycle Phase on Airway Function and Respiratory Muscle Oxygen Consumption

-Undergraduate & Graduate Research Assistants
+UCCS Undergraduate & Graduate Research Assistants

 • Andrea Rodriguez-Soto